Open-Cascade-SAS/OCCT/dox/dev_guides/building/cmake/cmake.md

 * BUILD_TYPE - defines build configuration of the future project (Release by default)
 * BUILD_<MODULE> - allows including the toolkit set of the specified module to the future project or excluding it from the project.
-* BUILD_TOOLKITS - allows including additional specified toolkits (list of items separated by a space or a semicolon) to the common set of the future project.
+* BUILD_TOOLKITS - allows including specific OCCT toolkits (list of items separated by a space or a semicolon) to the common set of the future project.

-Check USE_\<PRODUCT\> variable (USE_FREEIMAGE, USE_GL2PS, USE_TBB and USE_OPENCL) if you want to use this 3rd-party product in the future project.
+Check USE_\<PRODUCT\> variable (USE_FREEIMAGE, USE_GL2PS, USE_TBB and USE_OPENCL)
+if you want to use this 3rd-party product in the future project.

 ### 3rd-party configuration